MoreloNetwork/blockchain-explorer/README.md

 ##### Compile and run the explorer

-Once the Arqma is compiles, the explorer can be downloaded and compiled as follows:
+Once the ArQmA is compiles, the explorer can be downloaded and compiled as follows:

 ```bash